DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

         * **_Certification_**
           * offers a certification program that allows security professionals to become certified in SABSA's methodologies and practices
     * **Federal Risk and Authorization Management Program (FedRAMP)**
-      * [US government-wides program](https://www.fedramp.gov/) designed to standardize the security assessment, authorization, and continuous monitoring processes for cloud products and services used by federal agencies
+      * [US government-wide program](https://www.fedramp.gov/) designed to standardize the security assessment, authorization, and continuous monitoring processes for cloud products and services used by federal agencies
       * established in 2011 to provide a cost-effective, risk-based approach for the adoption and use of cloud services by the federal government.
       * primary goal is to ensure that cloud services meet stringent security requirements and can be used by US government organizations to process, store, and transmit sensitive and classified information
       * [FedRAMP Marketplace](https://marketplace.fedramp.gov/products)